group-leafy/uBlacklist-for-Safari/docs/privacy.md

+---
+layout: default
+---

 ## Privacy Policy

-By accessing or using the Services, you agree to this Privacy Policy, and our [Terms of Service](https://group-leafy.github.io/uBlacklist-for-Safari/terms).
-If you have any questions about this Privacy Policy, you can [contact us](mailto:group.leafy@gmail.com).
+By accessing or using the Services, you agree to this Privacy Policy, and our [Terms of Service](terms).
+If you have any questions about this Privacy Policy, you can [contact us](mailto:{{ site.email }}).

 ### Information We Collects and Use